behu-kea/dat20-classes/week-9/thymeleaf-continued.md

 ## Learning goals

-- Thymelear syntax (variable, expressions)
+- More advanced thymelear syntax
 - Thymeleaf fragments
 - Iterating a list of objects